GotAudio/AudioBookSlides/README.md

 git clone https://github.com/ltdrdata/ComfyUI-Impact-Pack.git
 cd ..

-Browse to https://civitai.com/models/129666/realities-edge-xl-lcmsdxlturbo and click the download button to download the 6GB file "RealitiesEdgeXLLCM_TURBOXL.safetensors" and save it to ComfyUi/models/checkpoints/RealitiesEdgeXLLCM_TURBOXL.safetensors
-If you already have A1111 installed, you can also modify ComfyUI/extra_model_paths.yaml and point the base path to your A1111 SD folder if you prefer. ( base_path: /mnt/e/SD/stable-diffusion-webui/ )
+Browse to https://civitai.com/models/129666/realities-edge-xl-lcmsdxlturbo and click the download button to download the 6GB file "RealitiesEdgeXLLCM_TURBOXL.safetensors" and save it to ComfyUi/models/checkpoints/RealitiesEdgeXLLCM_TURBOXL.safetensors If you already have A1111 installed, you can also modify ComfyUI/extra_model_paths.yaml and point the base path to your A1111 SD folder if you prefer. ( base_path: /mnt/e/SD/stable-diffusion-webui/ )

 __2021-1-1: The Turbo API did not work because it was missing the latest version of SDTurboScheduler node.
 I have included it with this app.
 Copy nodes_custom_sampler.py from the root folder to your ComfyUI\comfy_extras\nodes_custom_sampler.py__

-To launch ComfyUI run the command below from the ComfyUI folder in a seperate terminal when asked to start ComfyUI by the ABS application. python main.py
+To launch ComfyUI run this command from the ComfyUI folder in a seperate terminal when asked to start ComfyUI python main.py

 You can also install firefox on WSL2 if you want to view the execution queue;